honggangyan/wortschatz_app/README.md

 # wortschatz_app
-This is a repository for learning German vocabulary
+This is a repository for learning German vocabulary.